-The Pattern Standard Deviation (PSD) global index is more relevant in the diagnosis of glaucoma.
+The Pattern Standard Deviation (PSD) global index is considered one of the most important indices in the diagnosis of glaucoma.
 A repeatable PSD of 5% statistical significance is suggestive of glaucoma.
 However, other pathologies may also affect the PSD.

-Early glaucomatous visual field defects typically present as nasal steps, paracentral scotomas, arcuate bundle scotomas, or temporal wedges.
+Early glaucomatous visual field defects typically present as nasal steps, paracentral scotomas, arcuate bundle scotomas.
 The presence of one or more of these suggests glaucoma.
 If repeatable, a group of three or more adjacent points showing statistically significant reductions in sensitivity with at least one point reaching the p < 1% significance level should be considered suspicious.
 If all points are on the same side of the horizontal meridian, one should consider this indicative of glaucomatous damage.

 Spectral Domain Optical Coherence Tomography (SD-OCT) measures the differences in light reflectivity of different tissue layers.

 These differences in light reflectivity allow the instrument to segment and measure these layers.
 By calculating the distance between the ILM and the posterior RNFL border the instrument can quantify the thickness of the RNFL.
 While visual fields are poor detectors of early glaucomatous changes and better of late ones, the reverse is true of OCT.
 It is better at detecting early changes and worse at detecting late ones.
 Of course, comparing VF defects with OCT defects and finding agreement strongly suggests glaucoma.